Targeted by right and left, can Macron overcome what Clinton couldn't?

 In a November interview with the BBC, Le Pen said NATO had lost its raison d’être.
 “NATO continues to exist even though the danger for which it was created no longer exists,” said Le Pen, laughing off the idea that Moscow poses a threat to Europe.
 “What is NATO protecting us against, exactly?
 Against a military attack from Russia?” she asked incredulously.

 Rebooting the message

-Ahead of the decisive second round of voting, both Le Pen and Macron revamped their campaigns with fresh imagery and new slogans in a bid to appeal to undecided voters.
-Their new messages closely resembled those chosen by their American counterparts, with the themes of division versus unity appearing in both sets of campaigns.
+Ahead of the decisive second round of voting, both Le Pen and Macron have revamped their campaigns with fresh imagery and new slogans in a bid to appeal to undecided voters.
+Their new messages closely resemble those chosen by their American counterparts, with the themes of nationalism versus unity dominating both sets of campaigns.

-Le Pen revealed new National Front posters on Wednesday that exhort voters to “Choose France”, striking a nationalistic note similar to the “America First” rallying cry often heard on the Trump campaign trail.
+Le Pen revealed new National Front posters on Wednesday that exhort voters to “Choose France”, striking a tone similar to the “America First” rallying cry heard on the Trump campaign trail.

-Macron’s riposte – also unveiled Wednesday – was to implore, “[Come] Together, France!”
-He went with an inclusive message that rejects the xenophobic rhetoric of Le Pen, much as Clinton denounced Trump’s anti-immigrant bombast with a slogan underscoring that the United States would be “Stronger Together”.
+Macron’s riposte – also unveiled on Wednesday – was to implore, “[Come] Together, France!”
+He went with an inclusive message that rejected the xenophobic rhetoric of Le Pen, much as Clinton denounced Trump’s anti-immigrant bombast with a slogan underscoring that the United States would always be “Stronger Together”.

 So far the polls still overwhelmingly favour Macron, who appears well positioned to take the presidency on May 7.
-But given the surprise outcomes from the Brexit and US votes, there are no guarantees – legions of voters who feel disenfranchised by the political system seem newly attracted to the extremes that promise above all to upend the status quo.
+But given the surprise outcomes of the Brexit vote and the US election, it is clear that nothing is certain – legions of voters who feel disenfranchised by the political system seem newly attracted to those that promise, above all, to upend the status quo.